HR 8799: Planetary system

 The broadband photometry of planets b, c and d has shown that there may be significant clouds in their atmospheres, while the infrared spectroscopy of planets b and c points to non-equilibrium CO / CH4 chemistry.
 Near-infrared observations with the Project 1640 integral field spectrograph on the Palomar Observatory have shown that compositions between the four planets vary significantly.
 This is a surprise since the planets presumably formed in the same way from the same disk and have similar luminosities.

+An additional planet candidate was found in cycle 1 with NIRCam, 5 arcseconds south of HR 8799.
+Follow-up observations with NIRCam are planned to confirm or reject this candidate.